 Zagreb in 1 Day

-We spent one day in the Croatian capital of Zagreb as part of a Balkan Road Trip.
-It is a pleasant city, but it’s not very big (with a population of around 767,000) so a day is probably enough to see the main sights.
+We spent one day in the Croatian capital of Zagreb as part of our Balkan Road Trip.
+Zagrab is a pleasant city, but it’s not very big (with a population of around 767,000), so a day is probably enough to see the main sights.

 As mentioned above, we drove to Zagreb as part of a road trip, arriving from Slovenia and departing the next day for Serbia.
-It’s an easy drive, as Zagreb is well served with motorways.
-If you’re not driving, Zagreb is equally well served with trains from across Europe.
+Zagreb is well connected with motorways, so driving is easy.
+If you’re not driving, Zagreb is equally well served with buses and trains from across Europe.
 It has its own airport, around 10 miles south east of the city.
+Bus No 290 runs between the airport and the city.

-Zagreb isn’t very big and is easily explored on foot.
-The city is divided into an upper and lower section, connected by a funicular railway.
+Zagreb isn’t very big, so is easily explored on foot.
+The city is divided into an upper and lower section, which are connected by a funicular railway.

-We stayed at 4city Windows, which is a small, centrally located B&B run by a lovely couple.
-It’s beautifully decorated (the owner is an illustrator and each room is unique), the owners are extremely welcoming, there is free parking on site and a lovely breakfast.
+We stayed at 4citywindows, which is a small, centrally located B&B run by a lovely couple.
+It’s beautifully decorated (the owner is an illustrator and each room is unique).
+The owners are extremely welcoming, there is free parking on site and an excellent breakfast (we were served pancakes with home made plum jam).
 I can thoroughly recommend a stay here.

 Day 1Drive to Zagreb